Using Buying Groups to Increase Credit Card Spend

 • Submission method: Website

-• Notes: MaxOut is a new player that’s put a ton of resources into their operations and is part of the same group as the electronics wholesaler Wireless World.
-They’re very buyer-friendly, with good rates, no below-cost deals, prompt processing and terrific communication.
+• Notes: MaxOut is a newer player that’s put a ton of resources into their operations and is part of the same group as the electronics wholesaler Wireless World.
+They’re very buyer-friendly, with competitive rates, prompt processing and terrific communication.
 I’ve found that I have to keep my eye on their received pricing as it sometimes varies from offer price (by very small amounts), but they’re very good about fixing it quickly and without argument.

 • MYS